vr360 workshop

 Ambisonic A-Format Microphones

-Because there are now a number of audio manufacturers who have brought a very similar 360 microphone, sometimes referred to as VR Mic or 3D Microphone, to the market for VR Sound, these are only listed in keywords, in chronological order.
+Because there are now a small number of audio manufacturers who have brought a very similar 360 microphone, sometimes referred to as VR Mic or 3D Microphone, to the market for VR Sound, these are only listed in keywords, in chronological order.

 • Soundfield SPS200, Soundfield ST450 and more